Contents: The Tomb of Dracula #1 (April 1972) to #25 (October 1974); Werewolf by Night #15 (March 1974); and Giant-Size Chillers #1 (June 1974)

 Perhaps as an indication of the madcap rush to get the title to press as quickly as possible, Tomb of Dracula went through a long list of writers over the first six issues.
 Gerry Conway is credited with writing the first two issues, but the bulk of #1 was actually written by Roy Thomas and Stan Lee.
 Conway left after the second issue because of better writing opportunities, and Archie Goodwin took over, but only for issues #3 and #4.
 He was followed by Gardner Fox, who wrote issues #5 and #6.
 Fox was relieved of his duties on the title, and Marv Wolfman took over.
 It took Wolfman a few issues to get comfortable with the title character and the supporting cast introduced by the previous five writers.
 But once he does find his footing, the series picks up and becomes a hard book to put down.

-What does remain constant is the art duties by Gene Colan, who handles all of the penciling for the issues in this volume (as well as this series).
+What does remain constant is the art duties of Gene Colan, who handles all of the pencilings for the issues in this volume (as well as this series).
 Colan’s art is just a breath-taking as his run on Daredevil, just with less spandex.

-- Frank Drake is a descendent of Dracula, from his days before he became a vampire.
+- Frank Drake is a descendant of Dracula, from his days before he became a vampire.
 Nothing would make Drake happier than putting his forefather back in the grave.